 Interlibrary Loan Service

-- If you need a journal article, book or other loanable material that the McKinney Public Library System does not own, the Library’s Interlibrary Loan (ILL) service will attempt to get it for you.
+- If you need a journal article, book, or other loanable material that the McKinney Public Library System does not own, the Library’s Interlibrary Loan (ILL) service will attempt to get it for you.
 You may request or have active 5 items at a time.

 Tips on Using the Interlibrary Loan Form

 - When searching for an item, you will see a list of libraries that own the item.
-This is information for you to consult, but you don’t need to pick one of these libraries.
+You do not need to choose one of the libraries that own the item.
 The ILL system will make the choice based on availability.

-- If you receive an error message while placing the request, please email [email protected] with your library card number, which library you’d like to pick it up at (Roy & Helen Hall or John & Judy Gay), the title and author of the item you are requesting, and the desired format (book, CD, DVD, etc.).
+- If you receive an error message while placing the request, please email [email protected] with your library card number, which library you’d like to pick it up from (Roy & Helen Hall or John & Judy Gay), the title and author of the item you are requesting, and the desired format (book, CD, DVD, etc.).

 - If the McKinney Public Library System owns the desired item, you cannot request it through Interlibrary Loan, but you can search the library catalog and place a hold there.

-Please Note When Picking up ILL Items
+When Picking up Interlibrary Loan Items

-- Interlibrary loan items check out for three weeks.
+- Interlibrary Loan items check out for three weeks.
 No renewals.

 - Repeated failure to abide by due dates for ILLs may result in suspending Interlibrary Loan borrowing privileges.